backdrop-contrib/editableviews/README.txt

 Currently the following relationships are supported for creating new entities:
 - backward reference relationship on entityreference fields
-- TODO: forward relationships on entityreference fields
+- forward relationships on entityreference fields

 Usage
 -----